Getting married can be a wonderful experience, and it can also be a very stressful event for those involved.

 If we need pre-marriage counselling, is that a sign that our marriage is doomed?

 Absolutely not!
-In fact, couples that undertake pre-marriage education and counselling have greater success of creating long-lasting relationships.
+In fact, couples that undertake pre-marriage education and counselling have greater success in creating long-lasting relationships.

 Attending pre-marriage education sessions is not a sign of weakness or that your marriage is doomed.
 I see it as a sign of strength and resilience because you’re wanting to learn how to resolve issues quickly and efficiently before they become any bigger.